 4. the woods

-5. being in the woods in the dark with a polar bear in a Scream mask
+5. being in the woods, in the dark, with a polar bear wearing a Scream mask

 5 things that make me hopeful…

-1. there are way, way more good people out there than there are bad
+1. there are way more good people out there than there are bad

 2. there will always be colour